zeek/zeek-docs/scripts/policy/frameworks/management/request.zeek.rst

    Management::Request::finish().

-   :req: the request state that is expiring.
+   :param req: the request state that is expiring.

 Functions